UniversalDevicesInc-PG3/udi-poly-notification/README.md

         Set 'Notification Controller / Service Pushover homeisy' Send
 ```

-### Notify Node
+### Notify Nodes with predefined messages

-A Notify node accepts a DON/DOFF from a scene or a program
+A Notify node accepts a Device ON / Device OFF from a scene or a program
-- Create a Notify node in the Configuration using "Add Notify Nodes"
+- Create a Notify node in the Configuration using "Add Notify Nodes” as follows:
-- Set id to a short unique string to be used for the nodeid in the ISY
+  - ID for Node: Set this to a short unique string (to be used for the nodeid in the ISY)
-- Set the Name for the node to be the beginning of the message to send
+  - Name for Node: This text string will become the beginning of the message sent so descriptive names are helpful here.
+For example ‘Kitchen’.
+So when used with the predefined Light on message, the message delivered is ‘Kitchen Light on’
-- Set the Service Node Name to match to the Name of an existing Service Node you created.
+  - Service Node Name: Set to match to the Name of an existing Service Node you created.
+In the above programming example, my Service Node Name is ‘homeisy’.
+This is the name I used for my Pushover service.
+Therefore if I want to use this Pushover service to deliver this predefined message, it needs to match this name and therefore would be ‘homeisy’.
 - Press 'Save Changes'
 - Press 'Restart'

 You should see the node show up in the ISY in the Admin Console, if it was already running and this is your first Notify Node, you will need to restart the admin console.
 If there are issues you should see messages in the Polyglot UI.

-You can now add that node to a scene and when the scene is turned off the Message will be sent, along with the On and OFf Message you configure on the Node in the Admin Console.
+You can now add that node to a scene and when the scene is turned on or off, either by a controller or a program, the Message as defined in the node (one for on, one for off), will be sent.

 ### REST Interface